 According to the website, founder and CEO Peter Holten Mühlmann started Trustpilot to give consumers a voice and to give companies a way to listen and respond.
 The company says it aims to achieve this goal in the most transparent way possible in order to build trust.

-Basically, consumers can use Trustpilot to look up businesses worldwide and read or leave reviews and ratings.
+Basically, consumers can use Trustpilot to look up businesses and read or leave reviews and ratings.
 Companies can claim their Trustpilot pages in order to interact directly with their customers.

 How Does Trustpilot Work?